 But what should you do when looking for a Freshdesk alternative which is better suited for small companies?

 Their service has lots of features.
 Which ones do you need?

 Starting there, you’ll regain perspective.
 Scratch off every feature you don’t really need at the moment and make a list of what is really important for your company.

 Freshdesk: is it for small companies?

-Of course they have smaller plans with less features, but because it belongs to the same system, it feels like you’re missing tools, and the software will always try to sell you more.
+Of course, they have smaller plans with fewer features, but because it belongs to the same system, it feels like you’re missing tools, and the software will always try to sell you more.

 Small companies: what do they look for in a helpdesk tool?

-On the other hand, there are aspects for smaller businesses that are truly important:
+On the other hand, there are aspects of smaller businesses that are truly important:

 – Agile: bigger companies tend to get slower as they grow, and it keeps gradually more difficult to maintain a personal relationship with their user base.
-Smaller softwares tend to offer a better customer support, be updated more frequently and be more personal to its customer, making its users feel listened more often.
+Smaller software tends to offer better customer support, be updated more frequently and be more personal to its customer, making its users feel listened more often.
 The whole relationship developed feels closer with smaller companies;

 What are the best Freshdesk alternatives for small companies?